algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Market Analysis**

 The market analysis is not to be defined, it was already done by the client company. \
-Moreover, a market analysis wouldn't make any sense there, it is not in our field of expertise and we won't be able to do effectively.
+Moreover, a market analysis wouldn't make any sense there, it is not in our field of expertise and we won't be able to do it effectively.

 #### ➭ **Refurbish Hardware**

-The hardware should be refurbished as it does not exactly correspond to the project.
+The **hardware**[^7] should be refurbished as it does not exactly correspond to the project.
 We have found out that the hardware doesn't work as intended, as the product is a prototype, it is no surprise to us.
 It poses some problems in a lot of aspects and is not optimal.
-Meaning, we are quite limited by the hardware and its flaws. \
+Meaning, that we are quite limited by the hardware and its flaws. \
 For example, the electro-magnet consumes way too much energy for the battery and can not be deactivated with the actual layout. \
 However, the team was precisely asked to focus only on the software, the research and purchase of better hardware are consequently not our task.